grolston-aws/tf-ssm-automation-template/README.md

 The following resources are deployed when applying the ./terraform directory:

-1. IAM Role - `mypoc-ssm-role` - The SSM role which will have permissions to execute the SSM Runbook
+1. IAM Role - `ssm_role` - The SSM role which will have permissions to execute the SSM Runbook
 2. IAM Managed Policy - `ssm_role_ec2tag` - managed policy attached to the `mypoc-ssm-role` giving permissions to necessary resources
-3. SSM Document - `ssm_automation_poc` - SSM Document which executes the python script using the IAM role `mypoc-ssm-role`
+3. SSM Document - `ssm_runbook_poc` - SSM Document which executes the python script using the IAM role `mypoc-ssm-role`

 ## Project Breakdown